24 May 2013 Norway Has No Plans for Magnitsky Sanctions

-An organized criminal group within the Russian Government systematically steals hundreds of millions of dollars from the Russian people, kills Sergei Magnitsky, and is protected at the highest levels; leaving a trail of dead bodies in its wake.
+An organized criminal group within the Russian Government systematically steals hundreds of millions of dollars from the Russian people, kills Sergei Magnitsky, and is protected at the highest levels.

 See assets Stepanov's family now owns: Real Estate, offshore companies, bank accounts, travel.
 Compare it to their declared income.
 Applications filed to investigate tax officials' role in the $230mln theft and their illicit wealth.